 The moody noir look is all about opulence, so look to add sumptuous textures wherever you can.
 Think wool carpet your toes sink into, a textured, boucle sofa, a bed piled high with cushions and blankets in velvet, faux fur and cashmere, and richly textured grasscloth wallpaper on the walls.
 “Using layers of rich fabrics and jewel-toned accessories instantly creates a luxurious and romantic atmosphere,” says Danielle.

 Combining luxurious finishes such as velvet and crystal with tactile woollen carpets and wallpaper will add romance to the bedroom.
-Seen here at the Carlisle Homes Highland Piermont home.
+Seen here at our Piermont home at Carlisle Homes' Highlands Display Centre.

 Incorporate luxe touches